jpreese/CSharpUnitTestingBestPractices/README.md

 ## Best Practices

 ### Arranging Your Tests
-The AAA (Arrange, Act, Assert) pattern is a typical pattern when unit testing, and consists of three main actions:
+Arrange, Act, Assert is a common pattern when unit testing.
+As the name implies, it consists of three main actions:
 - *Arrange* your objects, creating and setting them up as necessary.
 - *Act* on an object.
 - *Assert* that something is as expected.